iterorganization/Waveform-Editor/docs/source/tendencies.rst

     - {type: linear, from: 5, to: 1, duration: 10}

 .. note::
-    The derivatives at the start and end are automatically determined by matching the ``end_derivative`` of the previous tendency and the ``start_derivative`` of the next tendency, respectively.
+    The start and end derivatives are automatically set to match those of adjacent tendencies.

 Repeat Tendency
 ===============